 Myelomeningocele typically is detected through routine ultrasound during the 18th to 22nd week of pregnancy.
 A preliminary diagnosis can be made as early as 16 weeks through a blood test that screens for maternal alpha-fetoprotein (AFP).
 Elevated AFP levels can suggest the presence of a neural tube defect.
 In this case, patients may undergo an amniocentesis or ultrasound to confirm the diagnosis.

-Patients referred to the Fetal Care Center of Cincinnati with a diagnosis of fetal myelomeningocele can be seen within a few days of their initial call to the center.
+Patients referred to the Cincinnati Fetal Center with a diagnosis of fetal myelomeningocele can be seen within a few days of their initial call to the center.
 We offer a two-day assessment that may include another ultrasound and MRI to confirm the diagnosis and provide additional anatomic detail about the myelomeningocele and the brain.
 At the end of the second day, patients meet with specialists at the center to discuss the diagnostic findings, treatment options and long-term prognosis.
 Whether patients can return home after the surgery or need to stay in Cincinnati is also discussed.

 Our team includes maternal-fetal medicine specialists, fetal surgeons, pediatric neurosurgeons, neonatologists, genetic counselors, developmental pediatricians and social workers.
 Referring physicians are welcome to participate in team meetings via video teleconferencing.